Global Health Certificate

 Global health is an emerging, interdisciplinary, interprofessional field that requires a broad knowledge base and the capacity to create innovative solutions to challenging health problems in resource-limited environments.
-This 12-credit certificate is designed to prepare nurses and health professionals for careers in global health practice, education, and research.
+Collaboration in global health requires skills and strategies to meaningfully improve the health outcomes of communities experiencing social injustice and health inequities.
+This 12-credit certificate is designed to prepare nurses and health and human services professionals for careers in global health practice, education, and research.

 This certificate is open to professional and graduate students who want to develop leadership, scholarship, and practical skills in the emerging field of global health.
-To be eligible for the Global Health (GH) certificate, you must be a current graduate student at the University of Maryland (UM) or hold a graduate-level degree (master’s or doctoral).
-If you’re an accepted or enrolled UM professional or graduate student, you may complete the certificate concurrently with your master’s or doctoral programs with approval by and support from their academic advisors.
+To be eligible for the Global Health (GH) certificate, you must be a current graduate student at the University of Maryland, Baltimore (UMB) or hold a bachelor's degree.
+If you’re an accepted or enrolled UMB professional or graduate student, you may complete the certificate concurrently with your master’s or doctoral programs with approval by and support from your academic advisors.

-If you already hold a professional or graduate degree, you will be able to take all courses sequentially as a professional certificate since all requirements may be completed over the course of two semesters and a summer session.
-However, you must have fulfilled core competencies in statistics, research methods, health systems, and population health.
-In addition, we strongly recommend a basic course in epidemiology.
+If you already hold a professional or bachelor's degree, you will be able to take all courses sequentially as a professional certificate since all requirements may be completed over the course of two semesters and a summer session.
 Admission to the certificate course of study is not restricted to nursing students and other graduate and professional students are encouraged to apply.

 |Spring Semester*||PREV 664/NRSG 664||Critical Issues in Global Health||3|